StamusNetworks/suricata-4-analysts/source/file-analysis.rst

   stats min(timestamp), max(timestamp) by fileinfo.filename, entropy, fileinfo.sha256 |
   sort -entropy

-An entropy value is 4 is already high with regards to a filename so filtering on value can allow you to focus on suspect elements.
+An entropy value of 4 is already high with regards to a filename, so filtering on value can allow you to focus on suspect elements.